 The list of voluntary application lists organisations that have affirmed their public commitment to Trustworthiness, Quality and Value by publishing a statement of compliance.

 If you have any questions about the voluntary application of the Code, please contact Penny Babb in the Policy and Standards team at the Office for Statistics Regulation by emailing firstname.lastname@example.org.

-Thinking about the pillars and principles can help you improve your data and statistics and increase confidence in your information.
 For example, a government department can use the pillars to help provide clear advice to ministers about evidence.
 A charity can use the pillars to provide reassurance to its donors about its fundraising and public services.

 The approach is flexible and entirely optional.
 Where an organisation chooses to adopt and apply the three pillars for all or some of its statistics or functions, we ask that it publish a statement about why it thinks users can be reassured that it achieves Trustworthiness, Quality and Value in its published statistics.

 In leading up to that decision, it is helpful to understand the three pillars, review the approach to producing and publishing statistics in relation to the pillars, and consider if there are ways of improving practice.

 The key is to think through each of the pillars:

 - How are we trustworthy in the way that we are organised, and manage and use data?